IAmJonoBo/Emperator/emperator_specs/Emperator_Master.md

 To ensure smooth operation:

 - **Incremental Analysis Daemon:**
   Emperator can run as a background daemon, watching the filesystem or integrating with IDEs via LSP.
 Tree-sitter re-parses only edited parts efficiently; CodeQL databases can be updated incrementally; Semgrep runs per file or diff.
 Caching the IR enables near-instant feedback.

 - **Batch and Async Execution:**
   In CI, analyses are batched and run in parallel to utilize multiple cores.
 Quick checks can fail fast, while longer checks run in the background.
-The CLI supports modes like `emperor check --fast` for interactive use and `--full` for CI.
+The CLI supports modes like `emperator check --fast` for interactive use and `--full` for CI.

 - **Memory Management:**
   For large codebases, Emperator loads analyses on demand—e.g., running specific CodeQL queries via CLI rather than loading the entire database in memory.
 Initial implementations target moderately sized projects, with documented constraints.

 **C4 Model Mapping:**